Bucks overcome Antetokounmpo's absence to beat Magic

 Antetokounmpo, the NBA MVP last season, also missed the Bucks' victory Friday in Atlanta because of back soreness.

+Veteran forward Ersan Ilyasova, starting in place of Antetokounmpo, had 17 points and 14 rebounds.

-Robin Lopez came off the bench to score a season-high 17 points on 7-of-8 shooting, George Hill added 17 points.
+Robin Lopez came off the bench to score a season-high 17 points on 7-of-8 shooting and Hill added 17 points.
 Starting center Brook Lopez had 10 points.

 Ilyasova hit back-to-back 3-pointers early in the fourth quarter to give the Bucks an 89-77 lead.
 The second one came after teammate Brook Lopez lost the ball. but Vucevic tapped it directly to Ilyasova, who immediately drilled the triple from the wing.